BrooklynGamery/gdocexpo/participate/content.markdown

 ![](/assets/images/photos/2016/11.jpg)

-## Purchase a table
+## Purchase a vendor table

-Although we are no longer accepting games to showcase, we do have tables available for companies that are interested in hiring game developers of color.
+Although we are no longer accepting games to showcase, we do have tables available for companies that are interested hiring game developers of color and/or sharing their products with our unique demographic.
 Contact us at hello@brooklyngamery.com to learn more about pricing.

 Want to do more?
 [Sponsor the event.](/sponsor)